How to Grow Chrysanthemums for Fall Color

 How to Get the Most Flowers on Your Chrysanthemums

 To achieve the densely flowering plants that you see for sale in the fall, you will need to "pinch" your plants.
 Pinching means cutting off the growing tips of each branch which will force the plant to grow more branches.
+This can be done with pruners, but most gardeners just use their fingers to pinch.
 More branches means more flowers.
 You can start pinching your plants when they reach a height of 6 inches for the larger varieties, 4 to 5 inches for smaller varieties.
 Pinch them every 3 to 4 weeks until the Fourth of July.
 After that, keep them watered and fertilized to enjoy a fabulous fall display.

 How to Grow Chrysanthemums From Cuttings and Seeds